Are Muslims anti-democratic subversives or champions of a more democratic way?

 The unifying effect for the people is obvious, as is the limiting effect it would have over the state administrators to stop them straying too far away from the interests of the people.
 They will know each citizen has the ability to scrutinise them from memory without the need of a lawyer.

 Foreign and domestic policy has made it clear that Western leaders are fundamentally opposed to ‘Islām the system’ even though ludicrously they claim to be fine with ‘Islām the religion’.
 But, they do not seem to know enough about Islām to have formed very specific opinions.
 Rather, to them, it is just “that thing” that causes them inconvenience and has been frustrating some of their plans on and off for hundreds of years.
 Listen to any Western leader when Islām is discussed and their almost total ignorance of it shines through.
-I believe it is simply that Islām, like communism, is a competing system to the one they have developed to suit their interests.
+I believe it is simply that Islām, is a competing system to the one they have developed to suit their interests.
 They see that Islām does not favour elites and enable corruption but favours the common man and that is all they have bothered to understand about it.

 As Muslims in the West we need to keep on trying to educate the common man on the benefits of the Islamic system for individuals and society as a whole.
 If leaders refuse to consider the benefits then change inshā Allāh will come from the bottom up, just as it did at the time of the Prophet (sall Allāhu ʿalayhi wa sallam).